jtextor/immunet/README.md

 ## Installation guide

+### Virtual environment
-We strongly recommend creating a virtual to run the code.
+We strongly recommend creating a virtual environment to run the code.
 The dependencies are specified in the `requirements.txt` file and the conda environment file `environment.yml`.
 To create a conda environment with `.yml` file, run the following command in a shell:
 ```
 conda env create -f environment.yml
 ```